 Now, imagine you saw the entire iguana, head to tail.
 Can you tell the difference?

-Join us during this short flashback to Kids Summer Club’s iguana patrols as the STENAPA Kids learn what it means to become Iguana Guardians.
+Join us during this short flashback to Youth Summer Club’s iguana patrols as the STENAPA Youth learn what it means to become Iguana Guardians.

 In addition to the invasive iguana, hybrids of the Green Iguana and the Lesser Antillean Iguana have the striped tail and the large scale on the cheek as well.
 Please, report any iguana with a striped tail or that has a scale on the cheek to STENAPA.